fukugit/example-fontawesome-in-sass-with-webpack/README.md

 # example-fontawesome-in-sass-with-webpack
-This project gives you the way of usage of FontAwesome in Sass with webpack.
+This project explains that the way of usage of FontAwesome in Sass with webpack.

-I've faced some problems when using FontAwesome in Sass with webpack, so that I put together it in [problem](#problem).
+I've faced some problems when using it, so that I put together it in [problem](#problem).
-Some problems was fixed, unfortunately, some still wasn't.
-You can see both [Fixed](#fixed) and [Unfixed](#unfixed).
+Some problems was [fixed](#fixed) by myself, unfortunately, some still wasn't.
+You can see the reamin problem at [Unfixed](#unfixed).

-Basically, I created this probject following [the how to set up FontAwesome in Sass in official site.](https://fontawesome.com/v5.0/how-to-use/on-the-web/using-with/sass).

 In the end, I'd like to share you why I created this project; Few web sites of explanation a way of usage FontAwesome with webpack exist in the Internet as long as I checked.
 So, please tell me a good webpage to explain usage of it if you know.